catch-img

 Shinkansen (Bullet train)

-Shinkansen is one of the trains.
-It runs at speeds of over 200 km/h and is used for long distance travel such as business trips and vacations.
-For example, it takes about 2.5 hours from Tokyo to Osaka.
+The Shinkansen is a high-speed train that travels over 200 km/h and is used for long-distance travel, such as business trips and vacations.
+For example, it takes about 2.5 hours to travel from Tokyo to Osaka.
+The Shinkansen offers spacious and comfortable seats, and some trains have free Wi-Fi.

 Accessible transportation for everyone